LadyKerr/cli-skills-copilot-talk/slides.md

 # How does Copilot in the CLI work? 🤔
 <img src="https://media.giphy.com/media/qRVDIxBnu57gP0Jkg6/giphy-downsized-large.gif" alt="a man looking under the hhood of a car" />

+TEST SLIDE - UPDATE with info from Andy

 <!--
 Ask Andrew what's happening under the hood
 -->